EnterpriseDB/tpa/docs/architecture-CAMO2x2.md

 and updates between locations, but keep deletes and truncates confined to the originating pair.

-The topology corresponds to v4.0 of the Always-ON architecture.
+This configuration corresponds to version 5 of the BDR-Always-ON architecture.

 ## Cluster configuration